It was a seemingly unstoppable merger.

 Innovative Food Companies

-Meanwhile, several stocks who have been climbing took the opposite approach of Kraft Heinz.
+Meanwhile, several stocks who have been going in the opposite direction Kraft Heinz took the opposite approach.

-Beyond Meat, a company that sells meatless products to upper middle-class consumers has been growing rapidly.
+Beyond Meat, a company that sells meatless products to high-end consumers, has been growing rapidly.

 They have been identified as one of the most innovative companies in the food space – showing the fact that customers want variety.
 They want new, unique food items and are willing to pay top dollar for healthier options than Kraft Mac & Cheese.